george-hawkins/arf-drone/pixhawk-setup.md

 However Mission Planner is by far the most used, so despite the fact that I use a Mac myself I'll go throught setup using Mission Planner on Windows first.

+Note: the ArduCopter site describes another ground control application called APM Planner 2 (APMP2) as the [best one for Mac and Linux](http://ardupilot.org/copter/docs/common-choosing-a-ground-station.html#apm-planner-2-0).
+But this is simply a plug for a project that's closely associated with ArduPilot.
+I found that the most common questions asked regarding it were of the form "I can do X in Mission Planner, how do I do X in APMP2?" with the answer almost invariably of the form "You can't do X in APMP2, APMP2 isn't really intended for that use case."
+So it seems they're not even aiming to create a full feature ground control application, it's unclear though what particular audience they are targeting.

 Inprogress notes
 ----------------